cerb/cerb.github.io/_workflows/wgm.example.custom_records.academia.md

 ---
 title: Custom Records (Academia)
-excerpt: "A set of custom records for academic institutions: instructors, courses, rooms, and students."
+excerpt: 'A set of custom records for academic institutions: instructors, courses, rooms, and students.'
+summary: This page provides a comprehensive guide on implementing custom records for academic institutions using Cerb.
+It includes an introduction to the package, which covers records for courses, instructors, rooms, and students, and details the process of importing the workflow.
+The guide offers step-by-step instructions on how to update templates and input workflow KATA for setting up custom records, such as course details including name, code, instructor, room, and schedule.
+Additionally, it explains how to modify fields and add new records through the Cerb interface, making it a useful resource for evaluating, testing, or developing academic workflows.
 layout: integration
 topic: Workflows
 permalink: /workflows/wgm.example.custom_records.academia/